MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 ## Use the Relationships page to add and edit entities

-In addition, you can use the **Relationships** page to define custom relationships as shown below (accessible through the **Relationships** tab on the left-side menu).
+In addition, you can use the **Relationships** page to define custom relationships as shown below.

 > [!div class="mx-imgBorder"]
 > ![](media/relationships-custom.png "Custom relationships")